 The Boards section of the Our Community website includes information on governance issues in not-for-profit community organisations.

 This is a link to a toolkit which provides guidance and information about governance to support Aboriginal and Torres Strait Islander people to determine for themselves how best to build effective and legitimate governance systems.

-This is a link to the 2010 update of the guide to good corporate governance provided by the Australian Securities Exchange (ASX).
+This is a link to the guide to good corporate governance provided by the Australian Securities Exchange (ASX).
 This publication is aimed at for-profit companies (and uses language like 'shareholders' not members) but the key principles of good governance are useful for not-for-profit organisations.

 This page contains a link to VCOSS's Board Governance Policy.
 This policy uses as a base the UK Good Governance Code for the Voluntary and Community Sector (2nd ed, 2010), and adapts it for Australia and VCOSS’s own circumstances.
 It provides a useful general model, although it needs to be adapted for each organisations individual circumstances.